mattmuench/openshift-virt-pocs/udn/udn-user-yaml/udn-namespaced-yaml.md

 ## 1. Create new namespaces configured for the use with UDNs

-Example namespace defintion is created here in the file `nad-namespace-namespace-with-nad.yaml`
+Example namespace defintion is created here in the file `udn-namespace-namespace-with-udn.yaml`

 ```
-!!!include(nad-namespace-namespace-with-nad.yaml)!!!
+!!!include(udn-namespace-namespace-with-udn.yaml)!!!
 ```

 Create the new namespace.

 ```
-oc create -f nad-namespace-namespace-with-nad.yaml
+oc create -f udn-namespace-namespace-with-udn.yaml
 ```

 ## 2. Optional: Inform yourself about networks in use with the individual hypervisor cluster

 Since the UDN traffic is encapsulated anyways when travelling over the cluster and host network, there shouldn't be any clashes.

+However, regarding the cluster network, there should be no overlapping of the ranges with the UDN.
+The default network will still be connected to the pod for metrics purposes, at least, and an overlapping might produce unpredictable routing for the VM traffic.

+With regards to other UDNs configured, there should be - naturally - no overlapping at all within the same VM.
+UDNs configured for other namespaces might use the same chosen CIDR without any issues.

+With regards to perhaps cluster UDNs, overlapping of CIDRs must be avoided too.
+If an admin is allowed to create namespaced UDNs, one should check for possible cluster UDNs configured for the affected namespaces.

-However, using different CIDRs might ease any troubleshooting when not having overlapping use of CIDRs in different layers of the network.
+With regards to the host network, using different CIDRs might ease any troubleshooting when not having overlapping use of CIDRs in different layers of the network.

 Prepare for creating a UDN with a specific CIDR.
 The IP addresses for the VMs in primary UDNs with a layer 2 topology are provided automatically.
 A VM would need to use DHCP to configure the network interface in order to be able to use the layer 2 network properly.
 Those assigned IP addresses will be retained automatically to avoid handing out the same IP address to different instance upon reboot or migrating VMs.